 Even so, I don’t think I would have bothered with something as complex as Emacs if it weren’t for my growing discontentment with the software I used in my writing.
 LibreOffice was and is my favorite word processor but still, it’s a word processor.
 They have their uses and are necessary for my work, but the mix of formatting and content was constraining for first drafts, and the completely linear treatment of the text did not lend itself to flexible thinking about the text and content.
 Ultimately, in my workflow, word processors are for presenting text, not creating it.

-I thought about writing an Atom plugin or even writing a text editor myself to get the functions I wanted–yeah, that would have gone well lol–before, as so many do, I found out about Emacs and Org Mode.
-(Update 2022-10-22: And, of course, GitHub has since pulled the plug on Atom while Emacs is still going as it has for decades before Atom ever existed.)
+Then I found out about Emacs and Org Mode.
 Through my research I learned Org had everything I was looking for, could be exported to a bunch of other formats, and that it emulated Vim commands through Evil Mode.
 Sold, sold, and sold.
 I decided to make the jump.
 I installed Emacs and very slowly started trying things on it and learning the ropes.

 Building up my Emacs configuration

 It took me a while to “warm up” to real configuration work on Emacs.
-I used it intermittently for months with the default splash screen enabled (cringe!), learning basic commands.
+I used it intermittently for months learning basic commands, configuring almost nothing and even keeping the almost combatively ugly default start screen enabled.
 I did the built-in tutorial, read or watched some guides like this amazing talk by Org Mode creator Carsten Dominik, and tried to get used to the interface when I had spare time.

-I slowly got into things like Org Mode, using the most basic functions which were more than enough at first when I was still new to it.
-As Carsten Dominik put it, that’s a great thing about Org, that you can start as simply as you like and work your way up to as much or as little complexity as you need.
+I slowly got into things like Org Mode, using the most basic functions which were more than enough when I was still new to it and learning the ropes.
+As Carsten Dominik put it, that’s a great thing about Org: You can start as simply as you like, and work your way up to as much or as little complexity as you need.

 It was only after months of having at least a shaky grasp of basic Emacs functions that I started doing things like configuring visuals and adding packages, spurred on in part by the Emacs from Scratch videos on the System Crafters channel that was just taking off at the time.
 I didn’ use even a fraction of the advice given on that channel, though.
-Instead I mostly used the videos as inspiration and a jumping-off point for more research on how to do specific things when I saw the host doing stuff I wanted for my own setup.
+Instead I mostly used the videos as inspiration and a jumping-off point for more research when I saw the host doing stuff I wanted for my own setup.

 Satisfied Mode